tsaad-dev/drafts/rsvp-base/draft-teas-yang-rsvp-base.md

 {: #figctrl title="Relationship of RSVP and RSVP extended modules with other protocol modules"}

-## Design Considerations

-The RSVP base model does not aim to be feature complete.
-The primary intent is to cover a set of standard core features that are commonly in use.
-For example:

-* Authentication ({{?RFC2747}})
+## Core Features {#CoreFeatures}

+The RSVP data covered in the 'ietf-rsvp' YANG module provides the common building blocks that are required to configure, operate and manage the RSVP protocol and MUST be supported by vendors that claim the support for base RSVP protocol defined in {{?RFC2205}}.

+In addition, the following standard RSVP core features are modeled under the 'ietf-rsvp' module:

+* Basic operational statistics, including protocol messages, packets and errors.
+* Basic RSVP authentication feature as defined in {{?RFC2747}}) using string based authentication key.
-* Refresh Reduction ({{?RFC2961}})
+* Basic RSVP Refresh Reduction feature as defined in ({{?RFC2961}}).
-* Hellos ({{?RFC3209}})
+* Basic RSVP Hellos feature as defined in ({{?RFC3209}})
-* Graceful Restart ({{?RFC3473}}, {{?RFC5063}})
+* Basic RSVP Graceful Restart feature as defined in {{?RFC3473}}, {{?RFC5063}}, and
+  {{?RFC5495}}.

+## Optional Features {#OptionalFeatures}

+Optional features are beyond the basic configuration, and operation of the RSVP protocol.
+The decision whether to support these RSVP features on a particular device is left to the vendor that supports the RSVP core features.

-The RSVP extended YANG module covers the configuration for optional features that are not must for basic RSVP protocol operation.
+The following optional features that are covered in the 'ietf-rsvp-extended' YANG module:

-The defined data model supports configuration inheritance for neighbors, and interfaces.
-Data nodes defined under the main container (e.g. the container that encompasses the list of interfaces, or neighbors) are assumed to apply equally to all elements of the list, unless overridden explicitly for a certain element (e.g. interface).
-Vendors are expected to augment the above container(s) to provide the list of inheritance command for their implementations.

-## Model Notifications

-Notifications data modeling is key in any defined data model.

-{{!RFC8639}} and {{!RFC8641}} define a subscription and push mechanism for YANG datastores.
-This mechanism currently allows the user to:

-- Subscribe notifications on a per client basis
-- Specify subtree filters {{!RFC6241}} or XPath filters {{!RFC8639}} so that only interested contents will be sent.
-- Specify either periodic or on-demand notifications.

-# RSVP Base YANG Model

-The RSVP base module defines the main building blocks for modeling the RSVP protocol and augments the IETF routing module.
+* Advanced operational statistics, including protocol messages, packets and errors.
+* Advanced RSVP authentication features as defined in {{?RFC2747}}) using various authentication key types including those defined in {{!RFC8177}}.
+* Advanced RSVP Refresh Reduction features defined in ({{?RFC2961}}).
+* Advanced RSVP Hellos features as defined in {{?RFC3209}}, and {{?rfc4558}}.
+* Advanced RSVP Graceful Restart features as defined in {{?RFC3473}}, {{?RFC5063}}, and
+  {{?RFC5495}}.

-## Module Structure
+## Data Model Structure

-The RSVP base YANG data model defines the container "rsvp"  as the top level container in this data model.
+The RSVP YANG data model defines the 'rsvp' top-level container that contains the configuration and operational state for the RSVP protocol.
 The presence of this container enables the RSVP protocol functionality.

+The 'rsvp' top-level container also includes data that has router level scope (i.e. applicable to all objects modeled under rsvp).
+It also contains configuration and state data about the following types of RSVP objects:

+ * interfaces
+ * neighbors
+ * sessions

 The derived state data is contained in "read-only" nodes directly under the intended object as shown in {{fig-highlevel}}.